ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0007_Access_Controls_to_Software.md

 ## 4. Tools

-The following tools are currently in use by Medical Data Networks LLC:
+The following tools are currently in use by Medical Data Networks LLC and all are secured from access by unauthorized individuals:

 1.  **GitHub**.
 [GitHub](https://www.github.com/) is the sole tool for storage of all permanent documents, drawings, agreements, and software.